 A survey is being performed (circa 2007 actually) to gain an understanding of the health of the operations and infrastructure of our chapter finances and operations.
 Each semester OFSA compiles the Occupancy Report, but in the past there have been some hols in reporting and accuracy.
-MIT recently performed a similar assessment of the health of the system in order promote the system and determine how their endowment
+MIT recently performed a similar assessment of the health of the system in order promote the system and determine

 funds and programming

 effective.
 Best practices and areas for improvement will be compiled in aggregrate to demonstrate the kinds of programming and financial aspects that are represented by our communicty.
 This may also help dispell some mis-information about the healt of the system.
 The AIGC hopes to also use this as a way to update our contact database and begin again to maintain this for ourselves and also to update a contractor reference list for work on the facilities.

 Please have your chapter advisor or house corporation take the time to fill in the survey (whose individual results will stay with the AIGC).
 The aggregate results will be presented at the Greek Leadership Summit and next AIGC meeting.
 The survey is a simple MS Excel spreadsheet with and example dataset included to aid in the completion.
 The more groups that respond, the better the results.